 1. What is the nature of the relationships?
 A live-in partner will take a different amount of time and commitment than a friend with benefits.
 A local partner will likely take more time and attention than a long-distance one.
 On the other hand, long distance relationships sometimes require chunks of time for travel or when the other partner travels to you (yay, but the calendar…)

 4. What are your other commitments like?
-If you have an unusually taxing job, or family to look after, or your band does a lot of gigs, that limits time available for relationships even though they are not themselves relationships.
-Remember also that – especially if you’re an introvert – you need to schedule time for yourself alone to rest and recover so you can be a better partner– and the more partners you have, the more time you may need to schedule without them.
+If you have an unusually taxing job, or family to look after, or your band does a lot of gigs, that limits time available for relationships even though those other commitments are not themselves relationships.
+Remember also that – especially if you’re an introvert – you need to schedule time for yourself alone to rest and recover so you can be a better partner, and the more partners you have, the more time you may need to schedule without them.

 5. Do you have the sort of relationships where you can see multiple partners at the same time?
 Like “pack” or “kitchen table” poly?
 If so, that eases the scheduling and reduces the calendar impact of multiple relationships.
 Some folks can work that way; some can’t.